 Promoting his new film, "When in Rome," the venerated filmmaker admits that the disparity between being famous and ordinary is "kind of disgusting – but I can’t say I don’t enjoy it."read more

-Woody Allen Discusses To Rome with Love
+Woody Allen Interview To Rome With Love

 "To Rome With Love": Woody Allen talks perks of fame

 Even though the tale offers some shrewd insights about the vagaries of achieving fame, Woody Allen says that he wasn’t offering a deliberate critique of celebrity ...
 “The bad stuff is greatly outweighed by the dinner reservations.”

 Woody Allen: 'Can't Say I Don't Enjoy' Fame

 Sure, fame has its problems, but the perks are pretty sweet, too, Woody Allen tells the Hollywood Reporter ... so it's "probably" the better choice to be famous.
 "The bad stuff is greatly outweighed by the dinner reservations."